poojaribharath/PykChartz/README.md

 Download the distribution css and JS files from __ and include them

 Check out the [examples page]() to see more examples.

+### Contributors

+The project is maintained by [pykih](www.pykih.com).
+Check out all the [contributors](https://github.com/pykih/PykCharts/graphs/contributors)

+### License

+GPL License.
+Copyright 2011-2014 Pykih Software LLP. [http://www.pykih.com](http://www.pykih.com)

+You are not granted rights or licenses to the trademarks of the Pykih, including without limitation the PykCharts name or logo.